2000Dobby/BowBash-Public/README.md

 This Repo is just for Issue-Tracking and posting the releases on GitHub

-# Need Help?
+# How does it work?
-Go [here](https://github.com/2000Dobby/BowBash-Public/wiki) for a turorial and how to play BowBash
+Go [here](https://github.com/2000Dobby/BowBash-Public/wiki) for a detailed explanation and turorial on how to set it up.